greiginsydney/Intervalometerator/docs/step4-setup-upload-options.md

 1. SSH to the Raspberry Pi & login.

-2. `ssh-keygen` and if this will be the only intvlm8r uploading to your rsync host, just hit ENTER in response to all the questions.
-If there are others, customise the filename in response to the "Enter file" question.
+2. `ssh-keygen` and just hit ENTER in response to all the questions.

 The output will look something like this: